Cannabis in Virginia

 Using a Marijuana Delivery Service

 Legal marijuana products available are scarce.
 While only a select few are eligible to buy pharmaceutical-grade hemp oil containing CBD and low amounts of THC-A, the rest have no option for obtaining marijuana.
-Marijuana is still highly illegal and therefore are not available for purchase.

 Taxes on Marijuana in Virginia